 In March 2008, in addition to approving the Amherst School District operating budget, the school board was very pleased that the voters approved a \$3,995,000 bond warrant article to renovate all three Amherst School District schools.
 The renovation warrant article is the major element of an overall plan that addresses the renovation needs of our schools.
-The renovations to Clark, Wilkins and Amherst Middle Schools started in the summer of 2008 and are expected to be completed in the summer of 2009.
-I would like to give special thanks to Nancy Head, the chair of the Master Plan Committee, and Jim Miner, Director of Buildings and Grounds, for all of their work in developing this solid plan and then overseeing the renovations at all three schools.
+The renovations to Clark, Wilkins and Amherst Middle Schools started in the summer of 2008 and are expected to be complete in the summer of 2009.
+I would like to give special thanks to Nancy Head, the chair of the Master Plan Committee, and Jim Miner, Director of Buildings and Grounds for all of their work in developing this solid plan and then overseeing the renovations at all three schools.
 Both Nancy and Jim have made sure that the quality of the renovations is top notch, and that we are receiving the maximum value for our dollar.

 In the 2007-2008 school year, we completed the multi-year process of reviewing, evaluating, and revising our science curriculum.
 Teachers and administrators met on a regular basis throughout the year, examining all aspects of the science curriculum.
 Changes to the science curriculum were implemented in September 2008.
-During the 2009 academic year this work continues with the development of inquiry kits that promote science process skills and collaboration with community resources integrating our local environment into students' learning experiences flexible groups within the classroom; parents receive the NWEA results in teacher/parent conferences, and learn what challenges lie ahead for their learner.
+During the 2009 academic year this work continues with the development of inquiry kits that promote science process skills and collaboration with community resources integrating our local environment into students' learning experiences

 We are continuing our use of the Northwest Evaluation Association (NWEA) assessment.
 Teachers and administrators have found the almost immediate feedback from this testing very beneficial.
-Teachers use the results to hone instructional strategies for specific skills and create
+Teachers use the results to hone instructional strategies for specific skills and create flexible groups within the classroom; parents receive the NWEA results in teacher/parent conferences, and learn what challenges lie ahead for their learner.